pabloguineab/miniproject_g18_p1/README.md

 - Colored Markdown text using HTML tags (0.5 points)
 - An image, with the file included in the repository (0.5 points)

-Please refer to the repository for more details and examples.

-Note: Points mentioned above are tentative and subject to evaluation.

-*Make sure to replace the relevant sections with your actual content and provide appropriate links and descriptions.*